About Neville Cregan

 Health , Wellbeing and Spirituality .

-I has become clear to me over time that true health is a combination of factors: feeling physically strong enough, well and balanced; feeling mentally/emotionally comfortable with oneself and others; and having some sense of connection with community, nature and the wider world .
-I also believe it's quite an individual process and not that easy to work out and create amidst the many demands of life in our fast changing modern societies.
+I has become clear to me over time that true health is a combination of factors: feeling physically balanced, stable and strong enough; feeling mentally/emotionally comfortable with myself and others; and having some sense of connection with community, nature and the wider world .
+I also believe it's quite an individual process depending on our inherent constitiution, life circumstances and cultural context.
+It can take a bit of time to know who we are and create a sustainable healthy lifestyle that works for us personally amidst the many demands life.

-Whilst it is certainly not the only way, for me a combination of Yoga , meditation, some cardio exercise, saunas, receiving massage, a decent diet and making time for hobbies , commmunity and social activities has been winning combination in staying well amid the demands of a full life.
+Whilst it is certainly not the only way, but for me a combination of Yoga, meditation, some cardio exercise, saunas, receiving massage sometimes, a decent diet and making time for hobbies , commmunity and social activities has been winning combination in staying well amid the demands of a full life.
 It requires committment, but the time and effort invested more than pays for itself in my opinion.
 I have written a more in depth blog article on this here.

 I hope that my work can help support people in their efforts to find the kind of balance that works for them.